 If you complete your sentence and a court denies expungement based on a few missteps while on probation, do not give up hope.
 A great criminal defense attorney may be able to work something out.
 There are options other than expungement.

-Meyer Van Severen, S.C. handles criminal cases throughout Wisconsin.
+Van Severen Law Office handles criminal cases throughout Wisconsin.
 We’ve worked on expungement issues.
-Contact a defense lawyer at Meyer Van Severen today.
+Contact a defense lawyer at Van Severen Law Office today.
 We answer phones 24/7 at (414) 270-0202.